lukemilby/archiver/README.md

 Before setting up Archiver, ensure you have the following installed on your system:

 - Rust (latest stable version)
+- Pandoc (load text when adding to vector db)
 - Ollama
 - SurrealDB
 - `just` (command runner)